MichaelNeas/laboratory/checklist.md

     - The first couple of chapters present clever solutions to programming problems (some very old using data tape) but that is just an intro.
 This a guidebook on program design and architecture, much like Code Complete, but much shorter.

-- ~~"Algorithms and Programming: Problems and Solutions" by Shen~~
-    - A fine book, but after working through problems on several pages I got frustrated with the Pascal, do while loops, 1-indexed arrays, and unclear post-condition satisfaction results.
-    - Would rather spend time on coding problems from another book or online coding problems.

 ## Before you Get Started

-This list grew over many months, and yes, it kind of got out of hand.

-Here are some mistakes I made so you'll have a better experience.

 ### 1. You Won't Remember it All

-I watched hours of videos and took copious notes, and months later there was much I didn't remember.
-I spent 3 days going through my notes and making flashcards so I could review.

-Read please so you won't make my mistakes:

 [Retaining Computer Science Knowledge](https://startupnextdoor.com/retaining-computer-science-knowledge/)